lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 It should be noted that the implementation provided above is as of this post not fully tested nor contains any garbage collection functionality.
 Further research is necessary to determine what methods for garbage collection are in use for other implementations (preferably production code) or if there are any alternative metadata schemes that lower the overhead costs.

-All of this said if the programmer does not wish to delve headlong into some of the hardest problems in distributed systems the easiest solution to the unbounded growth of a CRDT via tombstones is to use the Ostrich Algorithm.
+All of this said if the programmer does not wish to delve headlong into some of the hardest problems in distributed systems the easiest solution to the unbounded growth of a CRDT via tombstones is to use the Ostrich Algorithm[4].
 If the CRDT one wishes to implement does not involve using tombstones then that programmer should be grateful.

 # Future Work